francidellungo/NeuralNet_for_MachineComprehension/README.md

-# Neural Networks for Machine Reading Comprehension
+# Neural Nets for Machine Reading Comprehension (BiDAF)
-Machine Comprehension / Machine Reading Comprehension models enable computers to read a document and answer general questions against it.
+Machine Comprehension (MC)/ Machine Reading Comprehension (MRC) / Question Answering (QA) models enable computers to read a document and answer general questions against it.
  While this is a relatively elementary task for a human, it's not that straightforward for AI models.